-Main points of ESC Opinion Commission position The Opinion supports the proposal to grant flat-rate aid and the principle of exempting small producers from the co- responsibility levy.
+The Opinion supports the proposal to grant flat-rate aid and the principle of exempting small producers from the co- responsibility levy.
 The Commission has taken note of the Committee Opinion in favour of its proposals.
-9. Development of civil aviation in th COM(89) 373 final - DG VII - (I Brittan) ne Community DG IV) - Mr Van Miert (Sir Leon

-Main points of ESC Opinion Commission position Point 8.2: The Committee is concerned that the requirement for the submission of fares 60 days before implementation is excessive.
+9. Development of civil aviation in th COM(89) 373 final - DG VII - (E Brittan) Main points of ESC Opinion Commission position Point 8.2: The Committee is concerned that the requirement for the submission of fares 60 days before implementation is excessive.
 This requirement, in a transitional period, will help the Member States to monitor the risks of unfair or predatory practices.
 Introduction of the double disapproval system has been deferred to 1992 by the Council, but the Commission proposal is better.
-The Commission agrees with the Com- mittee Opinion.
+The Commission agrees with the Committee Opinion.
 The Committee is aware of the positive effects on fares for fifth freedom car- riers: a cautious approach is necessary to take account of predatory practices.
 A proposal to prevent predatory prac- tices has been presented to complete the package.
 Access to markets: the Committee notes the Council guidelines of 4 and 5 December would open the way to right of establishment.
-The Commission agrees with the Com- mittee Opinion.
+The Commission agrees with the Committee Opinion.
 Cabotage: the Committee is concerned at the lack of progress and hopes the establishment of monopoly positions will be prevented.
 The Commission agrees with the Opin- ion.
 Its proposals were more audacious, with respect to mergers, competition should be reinforced without impeding the restructuring which is needed or would help to improve worldwide com- petition and provide a better service.
-Point 9.1 should read: ', subject to conditions established by the Council'.
+Point 9.1 should read: ', subject to The amendment should not be accepted and a second s conditions established by the Council'.

 The amendment should not be accepted as such.
-However, discussions are under way with Parliament, which pro- posed the same amendment.
+However, discussions are under way with Parliament, which proposed the same amendment.